-In the Spring 2011 semester, Peter Galgano, as MxCC Veterans’ Outreach Coordinator, was able to get the Middlesex Community College Veterans’ Club started.
+In the Spring 2011 semester, Peter Galgano, as the MxCC Veterans’ Outreach Coordinator, was able to get the Middlesex Community College Veterans’ Club started.
 Galgano became the club advisor.
 As the semester continued, Galgano started the paperwork to get Middlesex Community College to become listed on the “Military Friendly Schools/GI Jobs” website.
 In the Fall 2011 semester, Middlesex Community College received a certificate and a plaque from Military Friendly Schools/GI Jobs and officially became a “Military Friendly School” and was in the top 20% of military friendly schools nationwide.
-MxCC received this again in Fall 2012, and in Fall 2013, Middlesex Community College is now in the top 15% of military friendly schools nationwide.
+MxCC received this again in Fall 2012, Fall 2013, Fall 2014.
+In the Fall 2015, Fall 2016, and in Fall 2017, Middlesex Community College became and is still now in the top 15% of Military Friendly Schools nationwide.

 Prior to joining MxCC, Peter worked for AT&T Broadband (formerly TCI), Berlin, CT as the CT Manager of Original Programming, producing and creating shows such as “AT&T Leadership Profiles”, Mayor Mike’s Minute”, “Yes I Can with Crayonman” and “Let Eat” with Prudence Sloane.
 He also directed 3 crews at hockey games in Hartford and Springfield for the Whalers and the Falcons.
 These shows were shown up and down the east coast in AT&T Broadband Franchises.